Graduate Landscape Architecture Students

-Bilal Coach Bahar brings a wealth of community development experience to his graduate studies.
-As the founder of the Baltimore-based Evolve Community Foundation Inc., a non-profit organization providing youth mentoring in business, education, arts, community and health, Coach Bilal sees landscape architecture as a tool to help bridge divides between some of Baltimore's affluent and underserved neighborhoods, as well as a catalyst for healing trauma.
+Bilal 'Coach' Bahar brings a wealth of community development experience to his graduate studies.
+As the founder of the Baltimore-based Evolve Community Foundation Inc., a non-profit organization providing youth mentoring in business, education, arts, community and health, Coach Bilal sees landscape architecture as a tool to help bridge divides between some of Baltimore’s affluent and underserved neighborhoods, as well as a catalyst for healing trauma.
 His current work explores the therapeutic potential of hydroponic systems, particularly examining the power of water to enhance how people see themselves and their neighborhoods.
-His long-term sights are focused on doctoral work, and exploring relationships between cognitive dissonance, education, and community development.
+His long-term sights are focused on doctoral work, which explore relationships between cognitive dissonance, education, and community development.

 BA, History and Art History, Roanoke College

 Brittney Baltimore’s interest in human-centered design springs from her public service background working at the Baltimore County Public Library and Baltimore Museum of Art, together with time spent working on urban vegetable and flower farms.
 Knowing the importance of listening to people and designing for accessibility, Brittney is interested in how design can be a bottom-up, rather than top-down process; one that creates safe, vibrant outdoor spaces connecting neighborhoods rather than isolating them.
 Currently, Brittney is a graduate researcher for Assistant Professor John Leonard and the Gunpowder Valley Conservancy on a collaborative residential rain garden project.
 She is also a student scholarship recipient from the Maryland Chapter of the American Society of Landscape Architects.